5 Jun 2017 | 6:00 PM - 8:30 PM

 While it is common to focus on the moment of inspiration as the essence of creativity, he takes a more encompassing and organic approach, studying how creativity and innovation are generated through an unfolding process of development….He is the author of The Nature of Creative Development which describes the process of creative development with many examples drawn from a wide range of fields.
 His work extends from individual creativity to the study of the development of fields.
 In his view many creative links go unrecognized and unappreciated: In the winding path of a person’s creative development there are many influences that are not evident in that person’s ultimate creative work but were essential to its creation.

+Seating is limited.
 Tickets are $20, payable through PayPal button below or by mail to Colorado Yale Association, P.O.
 Box 911, Denver, CO, 80201.
-Please take the extra step of RSVPing to CYA President, Stephanie Grilli, firstname.lastname@example.org, to insure an accurate, up-to-date list of attendees.
+After June 1st, contact CYA President, Stephanie Grilli, before purchasing ticket, firstname.lastname@example.org.

 Painting: KwangHo Shin, Untitled 16NY54 (2016)